Wordpress Anniversary Offer Banner

 Once a person has shown interest in a property, you can then send out detailed emails about various features and advantages of getting that house.

-In fact, you may even make a discount offer down the line, if they do not make a decision within a month.
+In fact, you may even make a discount offer down the line, if they do not decide within a month.
+Similarly, there are some specialized markets like SharedEasy’s student housing, helping clients looking for targeted housing solutions in New York.

 It will help you convert more clients that could have been missed.